-Around 6.5 million of us have a dog, and many dog owners choose motorhomes or camping for holidays as they can be so pet friendly.
+Around 6.5 million of us have a dog, and many dog owners choose pet friendly camping as so many will allow pets.
 If your four-legged friend is just as much a part of the family as one of the kids, then leaving them in kennels while you disappear off on holiday is unthinkable.
 Taking your dog with you means you won’t pay for kennels and will always have a companion with you.
 It’s a shame to leave the family pet behind when have the annual summer holiday and one of the main reasons for getting a motorhome is having the ability to take the pets with you.
-We’ve put together some Pet Friendly Camping and Motorhoming tips.
+We’ve put together some Pet friendly camping and Motorhoming tips.

 Having your own motorhome gives you the flexibility to take the dogs with you, but there are some things which you’ll need to consider in order to make sure their needs are met.